ThunderCatsJS/thundercats/README.md

 [&#x24C8;]()

 Get the instance of the actions from the cat with displayName equal to `actionsDisplayName` (case insensitive);
-returns `undefined` if not found
+returns `undefined` if not found.

 #### cat.hydrate(storesState: object) : observable

+Will take an object that is used to hydrate the stores.
+The `storesState` object should have the signature `{ displayNameOfStore: storeSate }`.
+Each key that matches a store displayName will be used to hydrate that particular store.
+The value used to hydrate the store must be an object.
+When the hydrate completes, the onNext and onCompleted callbacks are called.

+#### cat.deserialize(stringyStoresState : string) : observable

+Same as above but excepts a serialized storesState

 #### cat.dehydrate() : observable\<storesState : object\>

-#### cat.deserialize(stringyCatState : string) : observable
+Returns an observable.
+This observables onNext is called with an object with the signature `{ storeDisplayName: storeState }`.

 #### cat.serialize() : observable\<stringyStoresState : string\>

-Takes n observables, returns an observable.
+Same as above but returns a serialized storesSate.

 <br>
 <br>